ImSorryForUrLoss/Web-Dev/final_project_plan.md

 # Sprint 1

 1. Feature 1: Blank page CHECK
-1. Feature 2: Grid of cards with one card on row two
+1. Feature 2: Grid of cards with one card on row two CHECK

+# Sprint 2

+1. List of cards
+1. Display list of cards
+1. Make checkboxes
+1. Filter list based off of checkboxes